MicrosoftDocs/msix-docs/msix-src/package/signing-package-device-guard-signing.md

 # Sign an MSIX package with Device Guard signing

 > [!IMPORTANT]
-> Microsoft Store for Business and Microsoft Store for Education will be retired in the first quarter of 2023.
+> Microsoft Store for Business and Microsoft Store for Education was retired in the first quarter of 2023.
 For more information about this change, see [Evolving the Microsoft Store for Business and Education](https://aka.ms/windows/msfb_evolution).
 >
 > You can continue to use the current Device Guard Signing Service v2 (DGSS) capabilities until that time.
 DGSS will be replaced by the [Azure Code Signing service (ACS)](https://aka.ms/AzureCodeSigning) and will support your Windows Defender Application Control (WDAC) policy and catalog file signing needs.